Azure/Moneo/examples/slurm/README.md

     Note: This will allow for the new config to be loaded

-4. At this point Moneo will now update job Ids based off whe a Slurm job is start and completed.
+4. At this point Moneo will now update job Ids based off when a Slurm job is start and completed.